 People who are serious about improving their credit often wonder what it takes to get the highest possible credit score.
-For FICO 8, the perfect credit score is 850.
+For the FICO 8 credit scoring model, the perfect credit score is 850.
 As of April 2019, only about 1.6% of scorable consumers in the United States have the elusive 850 credit score, which is actually an increase from 0.98% in April 2014 and 0.85% in April 2009.

 Your payment history is the biggest slice of the credit score pie, so even one late payment or missed payment can significantly affect your score.
 Negative items can stay on your credit report for up to seven years, so if you miss a payment, you may not be able to achieve a perfect 850 credit score until at least seven years have passed!

 To safeguard against the possibility of forgetting to make a payment, consider setting up automatic bill pay for all of your accounts.
 Be sure to continue to check your accounts regularly in case of any system errors.

 If you do miss a deadline once in a blue moon but have otherwise been an upstanding customer, try negotiating with your creditor to see if they will forgive the late payment and wipe it from your record.

 FICO says that 96% of “high achievers,” or those with FICO scores above 785, have no missed payments on their credit report.